trippleflux/nxscripts/nxtools/trunk/Readme.txt

 - Convert this manual to a cleanly formatted HTML file (like WarC and Harm have done with ioA and ioBanana).

 ################################################################################
-# 9. Bugs & Comments                                                           #
+# 9. Bugs and Comments                                                         #
 ################################################################################

    If you have any problems with this script; or you found a bug, spelling mistake or grammar error, please report it to me.
-If it's a technical issue, be sure you can reproduce the problem, so I can find the cause.
+If it's a technical issue, be sure you can reproduce the problem, so I can find a solution.

 IRC  : neoxed <#ioFTPD at EFnet>
 Email: neoxed@gmail.com

 ################################################################################
 # 10. License                                                                  #